 #5 The nursing staff is your best friend

 Realistically, this is a great tip for ANY rotation, but it is especially true for inpatient medicine!
 You need to know that the nursing staff has your back, because you’re still a student and mistakes can happen, but the nursing staff also needs to know that you have their back.
 Be nice to them, treat them with respect, actually listen to what they have to say.
-These are the people who are interacting with your patient on such a deeper level than you are – you might be there for 30 minutes, and they have that patient for their entire 12 hour shift.
+These are the people who are interacting with your patient on such a deeper level than you are – you might be there for 30 minutes, but they have that patient for their entire 12 hour shift.
 I can’t even count the number of times I saw my preceptors discussing treatment plans with the nursing staff and listening to their input – because these individuals do know what they’re talking about!
 There are also so many learning opportunities that come from interactions with the nursing staff.
 For instance, there was an amazing vascular nurse I met on my inpatient rotation.
 He would walk me step by step through using ultrasound to insert lines.
 And yes, I learned this in the SIM lab last year, but this is all he does every day and he knows how to do it so much better than my professors.
 Because of his advice, I feel so much more confident for those times I’ll use ultrasound guided techniques on my patients.

-AS ALWAYS, FEEL FREE TO FOLLOW ALONG ON SOCIAL MEDIA (FACEBOOK, TWITTER, INSTAGRAM) TO GET A BETTER LOOK AT MY DAILY LIFE AS I TRY TO SURVIVE LIFE WITH A STETHOSCOPE AND SOME SPARKLE!
+AS ALWAYS, FEEL FREE TO FOLLOW ALONG ON SOCIAL MEDIA (FACEBOOK, INSTAGRAM) TO GET A BETTER LOOK AT MY DAILY LIFE AS I TRY TO SURVIVE LIFE WITH A STETHOSCOPE AND SOME SPARKLE!
 AND MAKE SURE TO SUBSCRIBE TO THE BLOG TO GET UPDATES ON WHEN I POST SENT DIRECTLY TO YOUR INBOX.